teamdeeson/codex/docs/handbook/pods.md

 For us to be at the top of our game we need everyone to be great at being where they’re supposed to be and doing what they’re supposed to do.

 Each role within the agency has clear accountabilities.
-You can read more about those [here] (http://deeson-codex.readthedocs.io/en/latest/handbook/roles-at-deeson/).
+You can read more about those [here](http://deeson-codex.readthedocs.io/en/latest/handbook/roles-at-deeson/).

 #Questions and answers about pod working